thorgriffs/work-day-scheduler/README.md

     * The text on the button is not clickable, only the area around the text.
     * (in general, I will be continuing to work on understanding how to style a button)
   * The alignment of the borders for each column were somewhat difficult to work with.
 I was able to (mostly) make everthing align through trial and error, but would like to improve my capabilities here.
+  * The page is not responsive.
+It does not render well at smaller screen sizes.